-Notice the case of $\Omega_c=4\Gamma$ in FIG.\ref{Fig14} (a), that has an inflection point around $\alpha\sim75$.
-This behavior represents the system gradually entering the transparency-dominated region.
-Based on Eq.\ref{alpha_d}, the demarcation point $\alpha_d$ is 186 in $\Omega_c=4\Gamma$ case, therefore, we can observed a inflection point near the end of x-axis in FIG.\ref{Fig14} (a).
-Follow the optical depth increases, the $\Lambda$-type gradually becomes transparency-dominated, which means the FI in quantum cases will be dominated by $\mathcal{F}^{\Lambda}_{q,res}$.
-That explains why the trend of quantum FI in FIG.\ref{Fig14} (b) is linear.
-An interesting result is that the classical case in FIG.\ref{Fig14} (b) follows the linear trend also.
-Even though the linear trend property makes FI has the ability to approach infinity further get an extremely precise parameter estimation in both quantum and classical cases.
-However, the trend also implies the QEF in high-optical-depth-region will have a limitation.
-FIG.\ref{Fig14} (d) shows the QEF in large $\alpha$ case.
-We can clearly see that the QEF is limited at a fixed value for all $\Omega_c$ in the high $\alpha$ region.
+Notice that in the case of $\Omega_c=4\Gamma$ in FIG.\ref{Fig14} (a), there is an inflection point around $\alpha\sim75$.
+This behavior indicates the gradual entrance of the system into the transparency-dominated region.
+According to Eq.\ref{alpha_d}, the demarcation point $\alpha_d$ is 186 in the $\Omega_c=4\Gamma$ case.
+Observe the inflection point near the end of the x-axis in FIG.\ref{Fig14}.
+Following the increase in the optical depth, the $\Lambda$-type system gradually becomes transparency-dominated, which means that, in quantum cases, the FI will be dominated by $\mathcal{F}^{\Lambda}_{q,res}$.
+This explains why the trend of the quantum FI in FIG.\ref{Fig14} is linear.
+It is an interesting result that, in the classical case, as shown in FIG.\ref{Fig14} (b), it also follows a linear trend.
+Even though the linear trend means that FI can approach infinity, which means an extremely precise parameter estimation in both the quantum and classical cases.
+However, the trend also suggests that there will be a limitation to the QEF in the high-optical-depth region.
+FIG.\ref{Fig14} (d) shows the QEF in large $\alpha$ cases.
+We can clearly see that the QEF is limited to a fixed value for all $\Omega_c$ in the high $\alpha$ region.